 12.2.1 the other Party commits a material breach of any term of the Contract and such breach is irremediable or if such breach is remediable, fails to remedy that breach within a period of 30 days after being notified in writing to do so; or

-12.2.2 the Party fails to pay any amount due under the Contract on the due date for payment and remains in default not less than 60 days after such date; or
+12.2.2 the Party fails to pay any amount due under the Contract on the due date for payment and remains in default not less than 60 days after such date.

-12.3 The Company may terminate the Contract with immediate effect if it cannot comply with any obligations it is legally required to comply with in relation to the Customer including under the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017.
+12.3 The Company may terminate the Contract with immediate effect if it cannot comply with any obligations it is legally required to comply with in relation to the Customer including under the Proceeds of Crime Act 2002 and the Money Laundering Legislation.

 12.4 We aim to always act in a professional and objective manner on your behalf.
 If this level of service cannot be maintained by us due to unreasonable or abusive behaviour by you, or due to any attempt by you or a third party to influence our decision making, or due to any failure by you to explain an apparent irregularity to our satisfaction, we will be entitled to terminate the Contract with immediate effect by giving written notice to you.